liferay/liferay-docs/develop/commerce/articles/50-checkout/50-cart-validation.markdown

 In each product's
 [*Configuration*](/web/emporio/documentation/-/knowledge_base/1-0/configuration)
-page, there are several settings which administrators can adjust to govern the conditions under which the product can be purchased---minimum order quantities can be set, out-of-stock items may or may not be backordered, etc. Out of the box, @commerce@ performs a validation check on each transaction to ensure these conditions are met.
-An initial check is made when an item is added to the cart, and again as the buyer checks out, revalidating the cart at each step in the checkout process.
-This ensures that conditions have not changed (for example, a product my have run out of stock) between the first validation and order placement.
+page, there are several settings administrators can adjust to govern how the product can be purchased.
+Minimum order quantities can be set, out-of-stock items may or may not be back-ordered, etc. Out of the box, @commerce@ performs a validation check on each transaction to ensure these conditions are met.
+An initial check is made when an item is added to the cart and again as the buyer checks out, revalidating the cart at each step in the checkout process.
+This ensures that conditions haven't changed (for example, a product may have run out of stock) between the first validation and order placement.

 Cart validation is handled by `DefaultCommerceOrderValidatorImpl`, which implements `CommerceOrderValidator`.
 To impose new conditions on purchases, you